GameStop slides, silver spree stalls as retail traders run out of road

-(Reuters) - GameStop shares sank on Tuesday and a silver buying spree led by small investors subsided as a Reddit-driven trading frenzy that has shocked global financial markets over the past week started to show signs of fizzling out.
+(Reuters) -GameStop shares sank on Tuesday and a silver buying spree led by small investors subsided as the Reddit-driven trading frenzy that has shocked global financial markets over the past week started to show signs of fizzling out.

-The videogame chain’s U.S.-listed shares, which have see-sawed in a dramatic week that has seen billions of dollars gained and lost by financial firms, were down 23% in early pre-market trading after closing down 31% on Monday.
+The videogame chain’s shares, which have see-sawed in a slugfest that has seen billions of dollars gained and lost by hedge funds and other financial investors, were down 42% at $130 in pre-market trading after scaling a high of $483 last week.

-Spot silver prices, an alternative focus in the battle between a pack of small traders and Wall Street hedge funds since late last week, fell more than 4% to $27.66 an ounce after hitting an eight-year high a day earlier.
+Spot silver prices, an alternative focus in the battle between a pack of small traders and Wall Street hedge funds, fell more than 5% after hitting an eight-year high a day earlier.

-Analysts said the silver pullback may show the limits of small investors’ impact in a large market, while posts on the popular Reddit forum WallStreetBets expressed concern that silver buying could cost traders their grip on some stocks.
+Analysts said the silver pullback may show the limits of small investors’ impact in a large market, while posts on the popular Reddit forum, WallStreetBets, ranged from those giving up on the GameStop trade to calls to stick with the stock.

 “The stocks side of things has faded because they all had a look at silver yesterday, but my feeling is they’ll be back, depending on whether retail trading platforms will allow you to buy more than one share,” said Keith Temperton, an equity sales trader at Forte Securities.